Carrie is a an actress, landscape architect and teacher. She enjoys writing, crocheting, painting and exploring new hobbies.

-If your hair is medium to dark brown or black in color, you need to remove color before bleaching.
+If your hair is medium to dark brown or black in color, you need to remove the color before bleaching.
 You might try Color Fix by One 'n Only.
 It comes with three bottles of solution (color reducer, conditioning catalyst, processing lotion).
-Follow directions on the box.
+Follow the directions on the box.

 Coloring Process Steps